Key Issues

 Ducks have webbed feet that are adapted for swimming and walking on soft surfaces.

 Even in less intensive farms, ducks often live in barns with wire-mesh or hard metallic/plastic flooring.
-Prolonged exposure to such hard or abrasive flooring leads ducks to develop painful lesions, swelling or even infections on their foot pads.
+Prolonged exposure to such hard or abrasive flooring leads ducks to develop painful lesions on their foot pads.

 It is common for ducks to be slaughtered live at traditional wet markets, like other poultry birds.
 Modern centralised slaughterhouses are also not commonly used.
 Instead, small-scale, manual and often unlicensed slaughterhouses are scattered across many areas.
 These facilities are not inspected and controlled by veterinary agencies meaning there is little compliance to any hygiene or food safety regulations.